simanerush/simanerush.com/Content/posts/sharing-files.md

 ## Creating the PDF

-In our view's `.onApper` modifier, we can create our file and its image like so:
+In our view's `.onAppear` modifier, we can create our file and its image like so:

 ```
 .onAppear {